-I am a writer and editor with copywriting, editing, book publishing, marketing, PR, education and video production experience.
-I have a degree in Journalism and Media Studies, and an MA in the Cultural Study of Cosmology & Divination.
+I’m a UK-based writer with research, editing, publishing, marketing, PR, education and video production experience.
+My first degree is in Journalism and Media Studies.
+I also have an MA in the Cultural Study of Cosmology & Divination.

 After graduating from Rhodes University just as South Africa was transitioning out of the Apartheid Era and becoming a democracy, I moved to Johannesburg where I worked as a television researcher for a number of years, helping to produce a mixture of documentaries, educational programmes and current affairs/human interest series for a number of independent production companies and various broadcasters.